types of paint

 painting metal railings

-Before painting any material, we always recommend using a primer or undercoat.
-Applying a primer is even more essential if you’re painting metal that comes into contact with moisture.
+Applying a primer is essential when painting metal that comes into contact with moisture.

-This section looks at the best types of interior paint for each room.
+This section looks at the best finish for each room.

-As kitchens are high-traffic areas with lots of moisture, we always recommend glossy paint, such as a silk or satin finish.
-These paints are durable, and their light-reflective properties give you extra brightness.
+As kitchens are high-traffic areas with lots of moisture, we recommend a mid-sheen finish for the walls, such as silk or satin.
+These paints are durable, and their light-reflective properties provide extra brightness.

-We recommend using semi-gloss or gloss as they’re moisture-resistant, thus reducing mildew and damp risk.
-Furthermore, gloss paints reflect light and stand up to more regular and rigorous cleaning.
+We recommend using semi-gloss or gloss for bathrooms because their moisture-resistant properties reduce the risk of mildew and dampness.
+Furthermore, gloss reflects light and can take regular rigorous cleaning.

 As bedrooms are low to medium-traffic spaces, choosing the perfect finish depends on your room’s size and the aesthetic you’re trying to achieve.

-If your room is small and you want to maximise natural light, a gloss finish makes the room feel brighter and more prominent.
-However, if you’ve got a bigger space and you’re looking for a cosier vibe, matt paint with a smooth, velvety finish brings depth to any large room.
+If your room is small and you want to maximise natural light, a gloss finish makes a room feel bigger and brighter.

-Eggshell is a nice middle-ground for living rooms as it’s more durable than matt but not as shiny as satin or gloss paint.
+Eggshell is a nice middle-ground as it’s more durable than matt but not as shiny as satin.

-Remember, if you’re looking to hide any imperfections in your walls, we recommend a flat matt or matt over a glossy paint.
+Remember, if you want to hide any imperfections in your walls, we recommend flat matt or matt.

 Painting Walls and Ceilings — General Tips